kishanjayaprakash/Multimodal-Emotion-Recognition/README.md

 • Happy                     : 0.01%
 ========================================
 ```

 ⚠️ Note:

 The above inference example demonstrates a representative cross-dataset prediction limitation during evaluation on a RAVDESS sample.
 Although the ground truth emotion is labeled as **Sad**, the model predicts **Pleasant Surprise** with very high confidence.

-This behavior highlights the distributional differences between TESS and RAVDESS emotional speech patterns, including variations in prosody, vocal intensity, speaking dynamics, and acoustic expression styles.
+This behavior highlights the distributional differences between TESS and RAVDESS emotional speech patterns, including variations in:

+* Prosody
+* Vocal intensity
+* Speaking dynamics
+* Acoustic expression styles

 The example reflects one of the core limitations discussed in this project: extremely high validation accuracy on clean, controlled datasets does not always guarantee strong cross-dataset generalization performance.